Kabeer021/Blinkit-sales-analysis/README.md

 This dashboard helps to conduct a comphensive analysis of Blinkit's sales performance, customer satisfaction, and inventory distribution to identify key insights and oppurtunities using various KPI's and visuliztion in Power BI.

-### Steps followed

-- Step 1 : Load data into Power BI Desktop, dataset is a csv file.
-- Step 2 : Open power query editor and performed renaming of columns and also renamed some category in some columns.
-- Step 3 : Created various measures by Total Sales, Average Sales, Average Rating , Number of Items and used a card chart to show these.
-- Step 4 : Using Modeling created New Parameter of fields of the above measures.
-- Step 5 : Created a Donut chart , Clusterd bar chart, Stacked bar chart and displayed fat content vs above measures, fat content by outlet and different measures vs item type.
-- Step 8 : Created a line chart vs outlet establisment year and displayed sales in different outlets.
-- Step 9 : Created a donut chart to show sales in different outlet size.
-- Step 10 : Created a funnel chart to show sum of sales vs Outlet location type.
-- Step 11 : Finally created a table to show different measure and outlet type.

 ## Chart's Requirements:

 1. Total Sales by Fat Content: